Your Written Asthma Action Plan: A Complete Guide

 • Indoor irritants: Strong cleaning products, air fresheners, tobacco smoke

 Dr. Hull works with each patient to identify specific triggers through detailed history and, when appropriate, allergy testing.
 Understanding your triggers is fundamental to understanding your asthma as a whole.
+For a comprehensive guide to identifying and managing triggers, see our asthma triggers resource.

 When to Update Your Action Plan